gnicol/GitSwarm/perforce_swarm/doc-ee/integration/kerberos.md

 config file (default: `false`).
 Then, the first time a user signs in with Kerberos credentials, GitSwarm EE creates a new GitSwarm EE user associated with the email, which is built from the kerberos username and realm.
-User accounts will be created automatically when authentication was successful.
+User accounts are created automatically when authentication was successful.

 ### HTTP git access